 This is one of the most popular reasons that people visit Copacabana.
 The island is known as the legendary birthplace of the Adam and Eve of the Inca, Manco Capác and Mama Ocllo, and apparently an amazing place to spend a few days while travelling between Peru and Bolivia.

-As always boys and girls thanks for reading.
-I hope you found this article somewhat enlightening and remember, if there’s anything else you need or anything I missed, or if you just wanna shoot the breeze, sure feel free to drop me a mail.
+As always boys and girls, thanks for reading.
+I hope you found this article somewhat enlightening and remember, if there's anything else you need or anything I missed, or if you just wanna shoot the breeze, feel free to drop me a message.